Women in tech: How to get more diversity in the industry

 “In Denmark, we need to establish coding as a third language in schools everywhere.
 My girls are attending coding classes after school and enjoy it because it’s fun, social, and you can be creative with the games you design.
 I think giving our schools the competencies to expose girls to game development early on is an excellent way to lay the foundation for a more diverse tech sector in the future.”

-Louise Ferslev, CEO, MyMonii
+Louise Ferslev, CEO and Founder, MyMonii